girishremo36/Whoosh-Search-Engine-Kaggle/README.md

 The United States Patent and Trademark Office (USPTO) is a federal agency responsible for granting U.S. patents and registering trademarks.
 It advises government bodies on intellectual property (IP) policy and promotes global IP protection and enforcement.
 The USPTO manages a vast repository of scientific, technical, and commercial information through its Open Data Portal, comprising over 11 million patents spanning more than two centuries.

 # Objective
 The objective of this project is to develop a fully functional search query tool capable of determining the existence of a patent based on user input.
-The tool will utilize AI techniques to enhance search accuracy and efficiency for patent professionals and researchers.
+It utilizes Whoosh which is a fast, featureful full-text indexing and searching library implemented in pure Python. to enhance search accuracy and efficiency for patent professionals and researchers.